Elopteryx/upload-parser/README.md

 [![Coverage Status](https://coveralls.io/repos/Elopteryx/paint-upload/badge.svg)](https://coveralls.io/r/Elopteryx/paint-upload)

 Paint-Upload is a file upload library for servlets and web applications.
-Although you can already use the standard servlet Api to retrieve part items from a multipart request this library provides extra functionality not found elsewhere.
-First, it has a fluent Api which allows you to completely control the uploading process.
+Although you can already use the standard servlet API to retrieve part items from a multipart request this library provides extra functionality not found elsewhere.
+First, it has a fluent API which allows you to completely control the uploading process.
 No more waiting for the user to upload everything, you can run your business logic, like file type validation and writing to a permanent location as soon as the bytes arrive.
-Another great feature is that if you choose it and your servlet supports it the upload request can run in asynchronous mode, using the async IO Api introduced in the 3.1 version of the servlet Api.
+Another great feature is that if you choose it and your servlet supports it the upload request can run in asynchronous mode, using the async IO API introduced in the 3.1 version of the servlet API.
 This will allow a much better use of system resources, no more waiting threads.

 The library has two components.
 The core module is written for plain servlets, although it can work with any web